GENERIC NAME: clonazepam

 DRUG CLASS AND MECHANISM: Clonazepam is an anti-anxiety medication in the benzodiazepine family, the same family that includes diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan), flurazepam (Dalmane), and others.
 Clonazepam and other benzodiazepines act by enhancing the effects of gamma-aminobutyric acid (GABA) in the brain.
 GABA is a neurotransmitter (a chemical that nerve cells use to communicate with each other) that inhibits brain activity.
 It is believed that excessive activity in the brain may lead to anxiety or other psychiatric disorders.
 Clonazepam is primarily used for treating panic disorder and preventing certain types of seizures.
 The FDA approved clonazepam in June 1975.

-SIDE EFFECTS: The most commonly noted side effects associated with clonazepam are sedation, which is reported in approximately half of patients.
+SIDE EFFECTS: The most common side effects associated with clonazepam are sedation, which is reported in approximately half of patients.
 Dizziness is reported in one-third of patients.
-Other side effects include a feeling of depression, loss of orientation, headache, weakness, unsteadiness, and sleep disturbance.

 Report Problems to the Food and Drug Administration